 - A mixture of one-way and two-way streets

 - Distracting sights and sounds

 As you can see, there are a lot of variables to consider.
 Urban driving is further complicated by the fact that city streets range from moderately busy to heavily congested – depending on the time of day.
-These issues are explored across various articles in the “City Driving” section, along with everything you must know to avoid conflict and stay safe on city streets.
+These issues are explored in the “City Driving” section, along with everything you must know to avoid conflict and stay safe on city streets.
 The dangers of driving in heavy traffic are covered in more detail later.